Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Other applications

-As a technical remark, let us note that, as shown in Table \ref{tab:lepcontri}, while the asymptotic region for $\ell=2$ is almost negligible for sum rules obtained from HDR, it dominates the çfixed-$t$ sum rules for $D$-wave scattering lengths, and also play a significant role for the slopes.
-Unfortunately, these contributions present a sizable, although not dominant, dependence on second or even third order derivatives on the $t$-variable of the Regge model.
-As explained in section \ref{sec:ufdregge} we use two different asymptotic models: On the one hand, the one used for the $\pi K$ channel \cite{Pelaez:2003ky}, which comes from the $\pi \pi$ Regge model through factorization, and, on the other hand, the Veneziano model \cite{Veneziano:1968yb} used for $\pi \pi \to K\bar{K}$.
-As shown in section \ref{sec:ufdregge} these two models produce fairly consistent descriptions of the close to forward region on the $s$ variable.
-As a result it is irrelevant whether we use one or the other inside our $S$ and $P$-waves dispersion relations.
-But, unfortunately, their second or third derivatives with respect to $t$ are incompatible, as shown in Fig.~\ref{fig:reggecomp}, and this is precisely a contribution to the $D$-wave sum rules.
-Thus to obtain our $D$-wave sum rules, we have considered them both and what we provide as our result in Table \ref{tab:leparameters} is their average with a combined uncertainty coming from the statistical ones and a systematic error estimated as the difference between the two models.
+As a technical remark, let us note that, as shown in Table \ref{tab:lepcontri}, while the asymptotic region for $\ell=2$ is almost negligible for sum rules obtained from HPWDR, it dominates the FTPWDR sum rules for $D$-wave scattering lengths, and also plays a significant role for the slopes.
+Unfortunately, these contributions present a sizable, although not dominant, dependence on second or even third-order derivatives on the $t$-variable of the Regge model.
+As explained in section \ref{sec:ufdregge} we use two different asymptotic models: On the one hand, the one for the $\pi K$ channel \cite{Pelaez:2003ky}, which comes from the $\pi \pi$ Regge model through factorization, and, on the other hand, the Veneziano model \cite{Veneziano:1968yb} for $\pi \pi \to K\bar{K}$.
+As shown in section \ref{sec:ufdregge} these two models produce fairly consistent descriptions of the close-to-forward region on the $s$ variable.
+As a result, it is irrelevant whether we use one or the other inside our $S$ and $P$-waves dispersion relations.
+But, unfortunately, their second and third derivatives with respect to $t$ are incompatible and this is precisely a relevant contribution to the $D$-wave sum rules ( Fig.~\ref{fig:reggecomp} illustrates that this incompatibility already occurs for the first and second derivatives).
+Thus for our $D$-wave sum rules, we provide in Table \ref{tab:leparameters} the average of the two models with a combined uncertainty coming from the statistical error and a systematic error estimated as the difference between the two.

 All in all, we therefore consider that our CFD and its uncertainty estimates for the $S$ and $P$ waves give a very consistent description of the threshold parameters.
 The $D$ waves, which are needed as input and were devised to reproduce data above 1 GeV and particularly their dominant resonance region, still provide a decent description at threshold of the scattering lengths, but not the slopes, although we can obtain reliable values for them from our sum rules.